automationai/nhreport/README.md

 This tool can ben scheduled to run daily with cron or Windows Task Scheduler to send notfications in case there's any network serivce port stopped working.
 Work proactively to ensure the fulfillment of your SLA!

 ### Network service port testing after major changes
-It would reduce work load significantly when doing UAT test after a major network change!
+It would reduce work load significantly when doing UAT test after a major network change or power outage!

 ### Sample Email Report
 ![sample](sample.png)